 I am teaching UW's undergraduate programming languages course, CSE341, this quarter.
 Check out the course website!

-Our paper about Armada will appear in PLDI 2020 (preprint).
+Jay presented our paper about Armada at PLDI 2020.
 Armada is a verification system for shared-memory multithreaded programs that allows programmers to write verified systems whose performance matches unverified counterparts, by giving them control over memory layout and choice of synchronization primitives.
 The key insight is that high-level reasoning principles from the literature can be proved sound against a low-level semantic model that is expressive enough to support these programmer choices.
+The paper received the distinguished paper award.
+The talk is also really funny.
+Check it out!

-Our paper about Szalinski will appear in PLDI 2020 (preprint).
+Chandra presented our paper about Szalinski at PLDI 2020.
 Szalinski is a tool for decompiling low-level CAD models into higher-level CAD programs that use higher-order functions like map and fold.
 Szalinski uses E-graphs to efficiently reason about the space of programs that are equivalent to the input model.
+Chandra gave a great talk.
+Check it out!

 I am a part-time lecturer at the University of Washington.
 I also work part-time at Certora, as Chief of Technical Market Development.